Coffees for sale: House blend and single origins

 1000 metres above sea level in the highlands of southern India, Faiz Moosakutty's Bibi Plantation has been in the family since 1960.
 Faiz took over in 1990 and is replanting the whole estate, aiming to create a model coffee farm.
 The estate already produces some of the region's finest beans.
 The coffee is grown in the shade of indigenous silver oaks, jungle figs and rosewood trees, which provide habitat for a vast array of bird and insect life, and the occasional elephant.

 Juicy, full-bodied, with cherry tobacco notes.
-Makes a good single espresso.
+Makes a good espresso.

 INDIA 125g retail £2.40

-In the 18th and 19th centuries Indian coffee was exported in the holds of sailing ships during a lengthy sea voyage to Europe.
-A 'monsooning' process has since been developed to mimic the effects of sea voyages, which reduces acidity and results in a mellower, richer taste.
-‘Monsooned’ coffee is warehoused in an open-sided structure, protected from the rain whilst being exposed to moist tropical air.
+In the 18th and 19th centuries, Indian coffee was exported in the hold of sailing ships.during a lengthy voyage to Europe.
+In the moist darkness, these coffees sweated and transformed in flavour.
+The effect was to reduce acidity and resulted in a mellower and richer taste which had many admirers.
+In a process developed uniquely in India, today's 'Monsooned' coffee is warehoused in an open-sided structure, protected from the rain while being exposed to moist tropical monsoon wind.

 KENYA 125g retail £2.90 New!

-The Muwa Estate was founded in 1997 and is situated in the county of Nyeri, north of Nairobi in the fertile central highlands of Kenya.
-The coffee is grown in the red volcanic loam under the shade of eucalyptus, grevillea and macadamia trees.
+The Muwa estate was founded in 1997 and is situated in Nyeri, 150km north of Nairobi in the fertile central highlands.
+The coffee is grown in the red volcanic loam under the shade of grevillea, macadamia and eucalyptus trees.
+Up to 20 per cent of the production is speciality grade.